tajwone17/maze-solver-ai/README.md

 ### `findPath(row, col, visited, path)`

-**What it does:** A simplified version of DFS to find a path for the computer.
+**What it does:** A pathfinding algorithm to find a path for the computer.

 **Step by step:**
-Similar to `depthFirstSearch()` but without visualization:

 1. Checks if at the end point
 2. Checks if the position is valid